aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

    --account "ACCOUNT_IDENTIFIER"
    ```

-   where
+   Replace the following:

-   - `organization-id` is the identifier of your Aiven organization that is to be
+   - `ORGANIZATION_IDENTIFIER` with the identifier of your Aiven organization that is to be
-     connected with your own cloud account to create the custom cloud.
+     connected with your own cloud account to create the custom cloud,
+     for example `org484338bebd2`.
+You can extract `ORGANIZATION_IDENTIFIER` from the
+     output of the `avn organization list` command.
-   - `byoc-id` is the identifier of your custom cloud.
+   - `CUSTOM_CLOUD_IDENTIFIER` with the identifier of your custom cloud, which you can
+     extract from the output of the `avn byoc create` command, for example
+     `018b6442-c602-42bc-b63d-438026133f60`.
-   - `account` is the identifier of your account (organizational unit) in Aiven.
+   - `ACCOUNT_IDENTIFIER` with the identifier of your account (organizational unit) in Aiven,
+     for example `a484338c34d7`.
+You can extract `ACCOUNT_IDENTIFIER` from the output of
+     the `avn organization list` command.

 1. Add customer contacts for the new cloud by running
    [avn byoc update](/docs/tools/cli/byoc#avn-byoc-update).